Obesity and Weight Management MSc

 *Graduates will be able to demonstrate a systematic understanding of knowledge and a critical awareness of current issues and/or new insights at the forefront of obesity and weight management;

-The obesity epidemic will provide students with a depth of understanding and awareness of the current issues and challenges of obesity and weight management, including the prevalence of obesity both nationally and internationally, the causes of obesity including diet, exercise, economic and social factors and the health consequences of obesity at an individual and population level (XN7201)
+The obesity epidemic will provide students with a depth of understanding and awareness of the current issues and challenges of obesity and weight management, including the prevalence of obesity both nationally and internationally for children and adults, the causes of obesity including diet, exercise, economic and social factors and the health consequences of obesity at an individual and population level for both children and adults (XN7201)

 The role of diet in obesity and weight management will explore the evidence base on a range of dietary approaches to weight management and their role in the maintenance of health and weight and in the prevention or aetiology of disease, dietary requirements and dietary intervention at an individual and population level (XN7203)